davidemms/OrthoFinder/README.md

 The previous two options can be combined, comment out the species to be removed as described above and use the command:
 - `orthofinder -b previous_orthofinder_directory -f new_fasta_directory`

-### Inferring MSA Gene Trees (to be replaced)
+### Inferring Multiple Sequence Alignment (MSA) Gene Trees
-**This functionality is to be incorporated into the main 'orthofinder' program, replacing the 'trees_from_MSA' utility.**

-The 'trees_from_MSA' utility will automatically generate multiple sequence alignments and gene trees for each orthogroup generated by OrthoFinder.
-For example, once OrthoFinder has been run on the example dataset, trees_from_MSA can be run using:

-- `trees_from_MSA orthofinder_results_directory [-t number_of_threads]`
+This functionality has been incorporated into the main 'orthofinder' program, replacing the old 'trees_from_MSA' utility.
+Trees can be inferred using MSAs by using the option "-M msa".
+If orthogroups have already been inferred then MSA trees can be inferred directly from them (rather than from inferring the orthogroups again from the start) by additionally using the option "-fg" option: "-M msa -fg *previous_results_directory*" instead of "-M msa -f *input_proteomes_directory*".

-This will use MAFFT to generate the multiple sequence alignments and FastTree to generate the gene trees.
-Both of these programs need to be installed and in the system path.
+By default MAFFT is used to generate the multiple sequence alignments and FastTree to generate the gene trees.
+Alternatively, any other program can be used in place of these.
+Many popular programs have already been configured by having an entry in the config.json file in the orthofinder directory.
+All options currently available can be seen by using the option "-h" to see the help file.
+The config.json file is user-editable to allow for any other desired program to be added.
+MAFFT, FastTree, or whatever programs are used instead need to be in the system path.

-### Parallelising OrthoFinder Algorithm (-a option)
+### Parallelising OrthoFinder Algorithm
 There are two separate options for controlling the parallelisation of OrthoFinder.
-The '-t' option should always be used whereas RAM requirements may affect whether you use the '-a' option or not.
+The '-t' option should always be used, typically with as many cores as are available.
+This determines how many highly-parallelisable tasks such as DIAMOND/BLAST searches, MSAs etc are run in parallel.

+In addition, most of the internal steps of the OrthoFinder algorithm have been parallelised but by default run sequentially.
+Running these steps in parallel can be requested using the '-a' option.
+However, some of the steps can lead to large RAM requirements, potentially more than the computer has.
+This is the reason for this parallelisation being under separate control.
+These steps typically only make up a small part of the OrthoFinder runtime and so there is a lot less to gain from running these in parallel.
+If unsure, don't use this option.

 - **'-t number_of_threads'**:
 This option should always be used.
 It makes the BLAST searches, the tree inference and gene-tree reconciliation run in parallel.
 These are all highly-parallelisable and the BLAST searches in particular are by far the most time-consuming task.
 You should use as many threads as there are cores available.